 'Albania has made considerable progress in recent years as it undertakes reform in order to position itself for the opening of negotiations for accession to the European Union.
 Albania achieved EU Candidate Status in 2014.
 The government's crackdown on the criminal industry that package so called "bloodfeud" asylum claims which included new instructions to police and prosecutors is notable. [...]
 While it is true that Albania suffers from many of the issues that other transition countries experience, it is misleading to portray Albanian police and institutions as ineffective.
-Across a range of bilateral justice and home affairs work, Albanian law enforcement agencies and institutions have proven to be reliable partners.
-61

-- 8.1.2 In a letter dated June 2014, the British Embassy in Tirana noted that the Albanian government had made a number of arrests in 2014 in connection with fake blood feud certificates and documentation62. - 8.1.3 The Cedoca report 2017 stated, 'The Director of Cabinet at the Prosecutor's General Office stated that blood feud has been regarded as one of the Cabinet's priorities in the last few years.
-She cited the EU integration process and the issue of Albanian asylum claims in the EU as the reasons for this.'63 - 8.1.4 The Cedoca report 2017 stated:
+Across a range of bilateral justice and home affairs work, Albanian law enforcement agencies and institutions have proven to be reliable partners.' - 8.1.2 In a letter dated June 2014, the British Embassy in Tirana noted that the Albanian government had made a number of arrests in 2014 in connection with fake blood feud certificates and documentation. - 8.1.3 The report of the Working Group on the United Nations Universal Periodic Review for Albania, dated July 2019, stated that 'In 2018, Albania had adopted an action plan on the prevention, detection, documentation and fight against criminal acts committed for motives of blood feud and vengeance.' - 8.1.4 The Cedoca report 2017 stated, 'The Director of Cabinet at the Prosecutor's General Office stated that blood feud has been regarded as one of the Cabinet's priorities in the last few years.
+She cited the EU integration process and the issue of Albanian asylum claims in the EU as the reasons for this.' - 8.1.5 The Cedoca report 2017 stated: